 How do I book my event?

-Guernsey Harbours can reserve areas for various events during the year (Tel: 705816).
+Guernsey Harbours can reserve areas for various events during the year.

-Provisional bookings may be made by telephone, e-mail, or letter, up to 12 months in advance of the event taking place.
+Provisional bookings may be made via, e-mailing Guernsey Harbours up to 12 months in advance of the event taking place.
 This means that Guernsey Harbours may reserve the area exclusively for your use on a certain day.

-You will need to confirm your booking as soon as possible, by returning a booking form, together with any other necessary documents (eg insurance details).
+You will need to confirm your booking as soon as possible, by emailing a completed booking form, together with any other necessary documents (eg insurance details).

-- Minimum fee of £412 per dayor part thereof.
+- Minimum fee of £421 per day or part thereof.

 (Guernsey Harbours reserves the right to charge additional sums dependent on the size of the area used.)